kltm/noctua_app_stack/README.md

   - password
   - barista_lookup_host
     - On mac if using wireless, you can use `ipconfig getifaddr en0`

+You must also ensure that all variables marked as `REPLACE_ME` have been modified.

 #### Build noctua and minerva docker images.